Vikramaditya: Early legends

-10th- to 12th-century legends
+10th–12th-century legends

 Brihatkatha adaptations

 Kshemendra's Brihatkathamanjari and Somadeva's 11th-century Kathasaritsagara, both adaptations of Brihatkatha, contain a number of legends about Vikramaditya.
 Each legend has several fantasy stories within a story, illustrating his power.

 The first legend mentions Vikramaditya's rivalry with the king of Pratishthana.
 In this version, that king is named Narasimha (not Shalivahana) and Vikramaditya's capital is Pataliputra (not Ujjain).
 According to the legend, Vikramaditya was an adversary of Narasimha who invaded Dakshinapatha and besieged Pratishthana; he was defeated and forced to retreat.
 He then entered Pratishthana in disguise and won over a courtesan.
 Vikramaditya was her lover for some time before secretly returning to Pataliputra.
 Before his return, he left five golden statues which he had received from Kubera at the courtesan's house.
 If a limb of one of these miraculous statues was broken off and gifted to someone, the golden limb would grow back.
 Mourning the loss of her lover, the courtesan turned to charity; known for her gifts of gold, she soon surpassed Narasimha in fame.
 Vikramaditya later returned to the courtesan's house, where Narasimha met and befriended him.
 Vikramaditya married the courtesan and brought her to Pataliputra.